Planting Seeds of Compassion. and Roots of Wisdom

 Passcode: 834428

-Give a warm welcome to our new teacher, Geshe Tenzin Lhadron!
+Give a warm welcome to our Resident Teacher, Geshema Tenzin Lhadron!

 Geshe Tenzin Lhadron of Jamyang Choling Nunnery (Dharamsala, India) has agreed to come join us at the Forest of Wisdom to be our first ever Resident Teacher!
 She was in the first group of nuns to ever complete the intensive (roughly) twenty-year course of study of Buddhist philosophy, psychology, and logic, receiving the degree of Geshe in 2016.